stebas101/XOXCharts/README.md

 those products can vary or be quite obscure, those charts can not be used to implement and test trading systems.

 Two project has two main components:
-- a library (`pnfplot`) that processes time series data to preprocess data to build point-and-figure charts.
+- a class (`PnfChart`) that takes in time series data to preprocess it and build point-and-figure charts.
 This library is reusable, and its output can be used for pattern recognition and two build data analysis and machine learning projects;
 - a front-end web app used to select and manage the time series data and to plot the